Anonymous Reporting App for Schools to Enhance Safety

 Recent incidents at Australian schools have brought the issue of student safety and well-being to public attention.
 These cases highlight the need for school reporting systems that allow students, staff, and parents to voice their concerns safely and transparently.
 Anonymous reporting apps have been critical in detecting and preventing bullying, harassment, and safety issues in educational institutions.

-Anonymous Reporting for Schools - School reporting system to enhance safety
+Anonymous reporting for schools to enhance safety

-Making institutions child safe
+Making institutions child-safe

 In 2017, the Royal Commission into Institutional Responses to Child Sexual Abuse underscored significant failures in protecting our most vulnerable.
 The Commission found that many victims of abuse did not report their experiences due to fear, shame, or a lack of faith in the reporting process.